rjsmith/hxzmq/README.md

 *   *ndll/*

     Contains pre-built ndll files for different platforms

+*   *doc/*

+    Contains generated HTML documentation for the ZMQxxx.hx and Zxxx.hx class files.

 ## Versions

-The current release of hxzmq is 1.1.0, compatable with libzmq-2.1.4 or any later 2.1.x version.
+The current release of hxzmq is 1.2.0, compatable with libzmq-2.1.4 or any later 2.1.x version.
 The latest released hxzmq package shall also be available in the [haxelib repository] [4], accessable via the [haxelib tool] [5] which is included in the standard haXe distribution.

 This version of hxzmq has also been tested against [php-zmq v0.7.0] [13]